psycopg/psycopg/docs/basic/pgtypes.rst

 .. autoclass:: psycopg.types.composite.CompositeInfo

-   `!CompositeInfo` is a `~psycopg.types.TypeInfo` subclass: check its documentation for the generic usage, especially the `~psycopg.types.TypeInfo.fetch()` method.
+   `!CompositeInfo` is a `~psycopg.types.TypeInfo` subclass: check its documentation for the general usage, especially the `~psycopg.types.TypeInfo.fetch()` method.

    .. attribute:: python_type

-       After `register_composite()` is called, it will contain the python type mapping to the registered composite.
+       After `register_composite()` is called, it will contain the Python type adapting the registered composite.

 .. autofunction:: psycopg.types.composite.register_composite